Data Management for the Sensor-Edge-Cloud Continuum

 Opportunities

 Feel free to reach out to us to learn more about research opportunities as a Postdoc, PhD student, or student assistant.
 Furthermore, motivated students can also inquire about the possibility of pursing a Bachelor’s or Master’s thesis with us.
-Our research topics span all aspects of the IoT: query compilation, query optimization, query processing, query languages, distributed data processing, complex-event processing, machine learning, signal processing, sensor networks, fog computing, temporal-spatial query processing, transactional data processing, and modern hardware, among others.
+Our research topics span all aspects of the sensor-edge-cloud continuum: query compilation, query optimization, query processing, query languages, distributed data processing, complex-event processing, machine learning, signal processing, sensor networks, fog computing, temporal-spatial query processing, transactional data processing, and modern hardware, among others.

 Contact